 KPI type Percent contribution to STI Description - Examples Link to Company Strategy Financial 40-60% Achievement of revenue, profit and free cash flow targets set for the year in the annual budget.
 Sets target for growth in sales and profits for each year, contributing to increasing shareholder value.
 Net free cash flow provides for further investment in the business and capacity to pay dividends each year.
-Sustainability 20-40% Establishment of agreed plans to secure the sustainability of the company and progress towards their implementation.
-Sustainability KPIs address the medium to long term prospects for the company, including developing new products, technologies, expanding markets, contracting with customers and suppliers, forming alliances, and contributing to mitigation of business risk.
+Environment, Social & Governance 20-40% Establishment of agreed plans to secure the sustainability of the Company and progress towards their implementation.
+Sustainability KPIs address the medium to long term prospects for the Company, including developing new products, technologies, expanding markets, contracting with customers and suppliers, forming alliances, and contributing to mitigation of business risk.
+Establishment of agreed plans to continue developing the cultural & social behavioural norms of the Company KPI's that focus on a safe working environment, continual improvement in collaboration and addressing emerging governance issues.
 Strategic 20-50% Commercial development of new products from the R&D team; expansion of sales - new products, new customers; meeting regulatory challenges; manufacturing efficiencies and cost effective sourcing of raw materials; effective management of inventory, debtors and creditors (working capital requirements).
-Strategic KPIs address key priorities for the company to advance to the next stage of its planned strategic direction, in the key management areas of Sales and Marketing, R&D output, Manufacturing, Regulatory and Cash Management.
+Strategic KPIs address key priorities for the Company to advance to the next stage of its planned strategic direction, in the key management areas of Sales and Marketing, R&D output, Manufacturing, Regulatory and Cash Management.
 Examples include fast-tracking the output from the R&D team into profitable products attracting new sales.
 Adjustment to the changing nature of the market, to raw material availability and to manufacturing efficiency are all required to maintain both short term performance of the Company, and longer term growth.